WallStreetMojo

 ISNULL Formula

-• An expression is nothing but the value we are testing and the value could be a cell reference, direct value, or variable assigned value as well.
+• An expression is nothing but the value we are testing; the value could be a cell reference, direct value, or variable assigned value.

-• The Null indicates that expression or variable doesn’t contain valid data.
-Null is not the empty value because VBA thinks variable value has not yet been started and doesn’t treat as Null.
+• The Null indicates that the expression or variable does not contain valid data.
+Null is not the empty value because VBA thinks the variable value has not yet been started and does not treat it as Null.

 Examples of ISNULL Function in VBA

-Below are the examples of the VBA ISNULL Function.
+Below are examples of the VBA ISNULL function.

 Example #1